-CRA has not provided for deferred income taxes or foreign withholding taxes on undistributed earnings from its foreign subsidiaries as of June 28, 2014 because such earnings are considered to be indefinitely reinvested.
-CRA does not rely on these unremitted earnings as a source of funds for its domestic business as it expects to have sufficient cash flow and availability from its U.S. credit lines to fund its U.S. operational and strategic needs.
+CRA has not provided for deferred income taxes or foreign withholding taxes on undistributed earnings from its foreign subsidiaries as of September 27, 2014, because such earnings are considered to be indefinitely reinvested.
+CRA does not rely on these unremitted earnings as a source of funds for its domestic business as CRA expects to have sufficient cash flow and availability from its cash generated from operations and amounts available under its bank line of credit to fund its U.S. operational and strategic needs.
 If CRA were to repatriate its foreign earnings that are indefinitely reinvested, it would incur minimal additional tax expense.